yashd0/University-Admission-Prediction-Dashboard-using-Power-BI-/README.md

-# University-Admission-Prediction-Dashboard-using-Power-BI- Multiple Linear Regressio
+# University-Admission-Prediction-Dashboard-using-Power-BI- Multiple Linear Regression

 In this repository, I have implemented various machine learning models that predict whether the probability of a student getting accepted into a University offering a Masters degree.
 Upon noting the validation accuracies on each of the model, I have selected the best of all on them and shown how the key performance indicators(KPIs) vary in their values.
-Data
+#Data
 The dataset contains several parameters which are considered important during the application for Masters Programs.
 The parameters included are :

 GRE Scores ( out of 340 )